GfellerLab/MixTCRviz/README.md

 # INTRODUCTION

-MixTCRviz is a tool to visualize important properties of a set of TCRs (e.g., epitope-specific TCRs).
+MixTCRviz is a tool to visualize important properties of a set of human or mouse TCRs (e.g., epitope-specific TCRs).
 It focuses on V usage, J usage, CDR3 length distribution and CDR3 motifs, for both the alpha and the beta chains.
-These define the so-called **TCR binding motifs**.
+These define the so-called **TCR specificity profiles**.

-By default, properties of the input TCRs are compared to those of a "baseline" TCR repertoire (from HomoSapiens or MusMusculus).
+By default, properties of the input TCRs are compared to those of "baseline" TCR repertoires.
 Alternatively, users can choose to compare with another set of TCRs ("input2").

-TCR binding motifs enable users to rapidly visualize and understand what are the key determinants of specificity within a set of TCRs, such as those binding to a given epitope.
+TCR specificity profiles enable users to rapidly visualize and understand what are the key determinants of specificity within a set of TCRs, such as those binding to a given epitope.

 # INSTALLATION

-There are different ways of "installing" MixTCRviz:
-  1) It can be directly installed from the GitHub page (you need to have credentials correctly set so that Rstudio can access the private repository):<br />
+Download the MixTCRviz directory from the GitHub page and open  Rstudio setting its working directory as MixTCRviz folder.
+You can then  compile it and install it:<br />
     ` r` <br />
-    `devtools::install_github("GfellerLab/MixTCRviz")` <br />

-  2) You can download the MixTCRviz directory from the GitHub page and then open Rstudio setting its working directory as MixTCRviz folder.
-Then you can compile it and install it:<br />
-    ` r` <br />
     `devtools::build()` <br />
     `install.packages("../MixTCRviz_1.0.tar.gz", repos=NULL)` <br />

-You may be prompted to install several packages.
+You may be prompted to install some packages (e.g., ggplot2).

 ### Testing the INSTALLATION: